OAODEV/iadops/Platform-Features.md

 ## Qualities

-* Fast respoinse and load
+* Fast response and load
 * Stable availavility and accessibility